• Skip to primary navigation

 What I love about this salad is that it’s super-healthy (hello protein and antioxidants!), it’s quick and easy to make and most importantly… it’s absolutely delicious!

 Edamame salad can be served so many different ways.
-It’s great in a homemade sushi bowl or alongside steamed rice and miso- honey salmon.
+It’s great in a homemade sushi bowl or alongside steamed rice, Chili Crisp Cucumber Salad and Miso- Honey Salmon.
 It can be topped with grilled chicken or seared tuna for extra protein.
 It’s even great as a side dish for picnics and BBQs.

 Ingredients You’ll Need: